byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

   - Show a list of variable names and hover to show where they are used
 - Change import label to show full name of external import (just use the file part for internal and aliased imports)
 - Conditional block labels are too long - shorten to if/else/else if based on contents
+- Improve display [val, setVal] and other destructuring assignments - current show as `VariableDeclaration`
+- Consider some sort of max height to prevent large islands of nothing when graph is small -- or change the layout to prevent a simple code like view with bars on top of each other (like `slice`)
+- Export JSON should focus only on the rendered tree, not the entire code
+- Tooltip position is awful when tall, getting clipped by edges - likely need to implement a custom tooltip component based on mouse events
+- Ideally allow interaction with the tooltip - do not move with the mouse, but stay in the same position

 Tree creation